OSC/ondemand/README.md

 "My Jobs" attempts to model a simple but common workflow.
 When creating a new batch job to run a simulation a user may:

-1. copy the a directory of a job they already ran or an example job
+1. copy the directory of a job they already ran or an example job
 2. edit the files
 3. submit a new job

-"My Jobs" implements these steps by proving the user job template directories and the ability to make copies of them.
+"My Jobs" implements these steps by providing the user job template directories and the ability to make copies of them.

 1. copy the a directory of a job they already ran or an example job